 Studying Economics will help you understand why prices fluctuate, where your taxes go, how government legislation can push people to change their spending habits (or not), why some companies dominate their market, how global or societal changes like climate change and ageing can have an impact on a country’s economy, why people fight for resources and why certain economies grow faster than others.

-You will also learn how to analyse complex issues, create strategies, monitor the political climate, understand commercial incentives, problem solve, interpret statistics and data, explain your ideas clearly and be ready for any eventuality – all highly desirable and transferable skills.
+You will also learn how to analyse complex issues, create strategies, monitor the political climate, understand commercial incentives, problem-solve, interpret statistics and data, explain your ideas clearly and adapt quickly to changing circumstances – all highly desirable and transferable skills.

 Economics is an intellectually challenging subject that universities hold in high regard.
 The study of economics facilitates a wide range of careers across multiple sectors.
 Private firms such as investment banks, public sector organisations (HMRC, Bank of England, FCA and the Civil Service) and charities all recruit economists.

 Economics requires written, numerical and analytical skills.
 Familiarity with GCSE Maths concepts such as percentage changes, ratios and averages is needed in many exam questions.
 Additionally, much of the exam paper will require writing essay-style answers so confident writers often make strong economics students.
 The course covers exam technique and how to approach both question styles early so students gain confidence with their assessments.